dmester/pdftosvg.net/.github/ISSUE_TEMPLATE.md

-To report an issue, please read and check the following steps:
+Before reporting an issue, please ensure:

-- [ ] I have read the list of non-supported features and the issue is not regarding one of them.
+* Your issue is not regarding a non-supported feature.
+See a non-complete list in the README.
-- [ ] I have provided a link to the PDF file that cannot be converted (if applicable).
+* You have provided a link to the PDF file that cannot be converted (if applicable).